han-xudong/ChineseChess/README.md

 # ChineseChess

 This is a java program with GUI.

-It is a course project in CS102A Introduction to Computer Programing of SUSTech.
+This is a course project in CS102A Introduction to Computer Programing of SUSTech.